YuchaoZheng88/zenbro.github.io/_posts/2022-04-18-CEH-SMALL-POINTS.md

 - 2. overloads the DNS with poisoned responses
 - 3. wait legitimate user to query DNS

+DNS cache snooping:
+- if the DNS server has a specific DNS record cached
+- deduce if the DNS server's user have recently visited a specific site.

 vulnerability assessment solutions:
 - Product-based solutions. in internal network, drawback is no outside view.
 - Service-based solutions. mimics the perspective of a hacker